 4. Estate Planning

-One practice is to create a list of where important documents are stored.
+Many people keep a “master list” that includes the locations of all important estate documents.
 AARP has an example you can tailor to your needs.
 Since this list contains a lot of sensitive information, it must also be securely stored.
 A home safe is one option.
 Alternatively, you can digitize the list and keep it on a thumb drive.
 Just make sure someone else knows about it and can access it if need be.

 6. Financial

-In some situations, you’re fine keeping just the previous year’s documentation, for example, one year’s worth of pay stubs, canceled checks, and monthly retirement/investment statements.
+For some of these documents, you’re fine keeping just the previous year’s documentation, for example, one year’s worth of pay stubs, canceled checks, and monthly retirement/investment statements.
 Once you get your yearly investment summary, dispose of the monthly statements.
-Keep yearly statements for as long as you have the account plus seven years.
+Keep yearly statements for as long as you have the account.
+If you close an account, you should continue to save statements for an additional seven years.

 Store anything that pertains to taxes, including canceled checks and unemployment records, for at least three years.
-Do seven years if you’re in doubt about whether three years are enough.
+Save seven years if you have a somewhat complex tax filing, i.e. more than just a basic 1040 form.

 7. Legal/Personal/Family/Other